Edward Canby: Aftermath

 Following Canby's death, national outrage was expressed against the Modoc.
 Eastern newspapers called for blood vengeance, except for one in Georgia, which headlined the story: "Captain Jack and Warriors Revenge the South By Murdering General Canby, One of Her Greatest Oppressors."
 E.C.
 Thomas, son of the murdered peace commissioner, recognized the inevitability of reprisals for the killings, but said: "To be sure, peace will come through war, but not by extermination."

 Eventually, Captain Jack (Kintpuash), Boston Charley, Schonchin John, Black Jim, Barncho, and Sloluck were tried for "murder in violation of the laws of war", convicted, and sentenced to death.
 President Grant commuted the sentences of Barncho and Sloluck to life imprisonment.
 The other condemned men were all executed on October 3, 1873.
 The surviving Modoc were sent to reservations.
-Barncho died in prison in 1875, and Sloluck was released from prison in 1878.
+Barncho died in prison in 1875.
+Sloluck was released from prison in 1878.

 The killing of Canby, and the Great Sioux War, undermined public confidence in President Grant's peace policy, according to the historian Robert Utley.
 There was growing public sentiment for full defeat of the American Indians.

 After memorial services were performed on the West Coast, Canby's body was returned to Indiana and buried in Crown Hill Cemetery in Indianapolis, Indiana on May 23, 1873.
 At least four Union generals attended his funeral there: William Tecumseh Sherman, Philip Sheridan, Lew Wallace, and Irvin McDowell, and the latter two served among the pall bearers.
 A reporter noted that, although the funeral procession was generally reserved, "more than once, expressions of hatred toward the Modoc" marred the silence.